trsong/trsong.github.io/_posts/2019-11-01-DailyQuestionsNov.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Jan 22, 2020 \[Hard\] Queens on a chessboard
+---
+> **Question:**  You have an N by N board.
+Write a function that, given N, returns the number of possible arrangements of the board where N queens can be placed on the board without threatening each other, i.e. no two queens share the same row, column, or diagonal.

 ### Jan 21, 2020 \[Medium\] Bloom Filter
 ---
 > **Question:**  Implement a data structure which carries out the following operations without resizing the underlying array: